qiaojianfeng/qiaojianfeng/README.md

 <!--END_SECTION:waka-->

 > By the way, are you also curious about how to generate the list?
 > I wrote a script to generate it automatically, fork it.
-You can see [Charmve/Charmve](https://github.com/Charmve/Charmve) .
+You can see [qiaojianfeng/qiaojianfeng](https://github.com/qiaojianfeng/qiaojianfeng) .

-If you like ~~Charmve or me~~ or my projects, you can buy me a ☕ coffee 🍉 / 🍦 or 🍰 cake at [Charmve Sponsors](https://charmve.github.io/sponsor.html) to support me, click the button.
-Your name will be shown at [https://charmve.github.io/sponsor.html](https://charmve.github.io/sponsor.html).

 <!--START_SECTION:sponsors-->